5 of the Most Common (and Fixable) Feeding Mistakes Parents Make

-This week we welcome Maryann Jacobsen, a registered dietitian and co-author of Fearless Feeding How to Raise Healthy Eaters from High Chair to High School to the blog.
+A Guest Post from Maryann Jacobsen, a registered dietitian and co-author of Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School

 Feeding kids in today’s world isn’t easy.
 Not only do parents have a lot of pressure to raise healthy kids, they don’t always get the support they need to make it a reality.
 That is, until now.

 My book, Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School,by Jill Castle and Maryann Jacobsen, fully supports parents in their important job as feeder.

 The book demonstrates that common feeding mistakes aren’t a result of flawed parenting, but missing feeding knowledge.
 Once parents have a bigger picture of what is going on with feeding, it is pretty easy (even empowering!) to turn things around.

 Let’s look at the five most common feeding mistakes and simple fixes you can make to raise fearless eaters.

 Whether it’s two more bites, not allowing seconds, or insisting on a child eating one food in order to get dessert, research suggests that about 85% of parents try to control their child’s food intake at mealtime.
 This is especially true with children of all ages–with parents more likely to pressure the thin child to eat more, and the larger child to eat less.

 Why is it a mistake?
 Children are born with the natural ability to regulate their food intake.
 When parents try to get children to eat less or more, for example, they teach children not to trust their body, which can hinder self-regulation.
 Research shows that pressuring to eat results in less food intake while cutting a child off at mealtime increases the likelihood they will eat in the absence of hunger (think sneaking and eating more when able).